Add a Custom Module

 How custom modules work on Skysize

 Custom modules are made available on the server but are not installed automatically.
-After deploying, you must install them from the Odoo Apps menu.
+After deploying, you must install them from the Odoo Apps menu (see Install the module in Odoo below).
+Once installed, a module is upgraded automatically on every Update Build deployment.

 Use this approach when your custom module is stored directly inside your project repository.